Scholarships

 Resume: List and date of academic awards, honors, high school activities, or any community activities including organizations, employment, family support roles, etc.

 Class of 1935 established a scholarship in 2000.
 Initial funding came from one graduate and each year the class made additional donations.
 In 2005, at the request of members of the Class of 1935, FAA&F took over administration of the scholarship.
-Alumni are invited to donate to the scholarship fund as an option during our membership drive.
-Recommendations for awards are made by the FAA&F Board.
-Checks are made to the school each student will attend.
-Awards are given out at the Awards Assembly in June.
+Alumni are invited to donate to the scholarship funds Recommendations for awards are made by the FAA&F Board.
+Awards are given out at the Senior Awards Night in June.
+Scholarship funds are issued to the school in the student’s name.

 FRANKLIN SCHOLARSHIP RECIPIENTS SINCE 2005